 Describe your firm’s resources available to provide plan analysis, rate determinations, plan savings.

-Describe the exceptional, value-added features of your proposal.third-party
+Describe the exceptional, value-added features of your proposal.

+Please list any third-party payroll providers you have worked with in the past.

 Please describe any additional services not previously mentioned in the RFP that will be available to The City of Manchester.